Flow techniques for non-geometric RDEs on manifolds: Discussion of rough paths on manifolds

 For a non-geometric rough path, we can almost immediately answer this in the negative: At the current state, it is unclear how to define a rough path over a general Hopf algebra on a manifold.
 Even in the branched case, one needs an additional structure called a bracket extension \cite{bracketExtension}.

 \begin{rem} It should be noted that \cite{ferrucci22} successfully constructed branched rough paths on manifolds with said bracket extension.
-It should also be noted, that a canonical way to choose a basis of trees for $\cH_{GL}$ in the sense of \cite{IsomorphismUnordered} is currently being developed by Carlo Bellingeri, Emilio Ferrucci, and Nikolas Tapia.
-This would give one a canonical bracket extension and thus a canonical branched rough path on a manifold.
+Furthermore, \cite{branchedIto} Remark 2.15 manages to construct a canonical bracket extension, thus making sense of branched rough paths on manifolds in a canonical way.
 It would be an interesting follow-up project to see how the results of this section can be transferred to branched rough paths, and how this connects to pseudo bialgebra maps. \end{rem}

 However, in this paper, we will restrict ourselves to geometric rough paths on manifolds.
 Let us start by recalling the notion of geometric rough paths on manifolds, before showing that there is indeed a rough path on $\YY$ $M$ such that its trace fulfills $\YY^i_t = Y^i_t \approx \cF(\XX_{s,t})\phi^i(Y_t)$, where $\phi^i$ is the $i$-th component of some coordinate function $\phi$.